NLnetLabs/cascade/doc/manual/source/man/cascaded-config.toml.rst

    - ``error``: Something went wrong (but Cascade can recover).
    - ``critical``: Something went wrong and Cascade can't function at all.

+.. option:: log-target = { type = "stdout" }
-.. option:: log-target = { type = "file", path = "/dev/stdout" }
+.. option:: log-target = { type = "stderr" }
 .. option:: log-target = { type = "syslog" }
+.. option:: log-target = { type = "file", path = "cascaded.log" }

    The location the daemon writes logs to.

    - type ``file``: Logs are appended line-by-line to the specified file path.

-     It can be set to ``/dev/stdout`` or ``/dev/stderr`` for standard output and error, respectively.
+     If it is a terminal, ANSI escape codes may be used to style the output.

+   - type ``stdout``: Logs are written to stdout.
+(The default)

+     If it is a terminal, ANSI escape codes may be used to style the output.

+   - type ``stderr``: Logs are written to stderr.

      If it is a terminal, ANSI escape codes may be used to style the output.

    - type ``syslog``: Logs are written to the UNIX syslog.